 Helping a Self-Destructive Friend

-I answered a question on helping a self-destructive friend on 5 May 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on helping a self-destructive friend on Philosophy in Action Radio on 5 May 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Am I obliged to help a friend in trouble due to her own poor choices?
 I have a friend who is emotionally draining to me, and she is especially "down on her luck" this month.
 However, her situation is a direct result of especially poor personal choices over the last year, and there is no good path to get her out of the hole of poverty and depression.
 We don't have much in common other than similar-aged kids, and active participation in a local moms' group, but because I have come to her aid in the past, I feel an unspoken obligation to continue.
 (Maybe it's guilt, or pity, or empathy?)
 What are my obligations in a friendship that has recently become more taxing than beneficial?
 I don't dislike her, and we have many mutual friends, but I just don't think I can muster the time, financial resources, or energy this time to help bail her out of the latest fiasco.
 Is it morally acceptable to refuse to help?
 Should I talk to her about why now – or wait until she's less vulnerable?